bloodydoves/BattleTech-Advanced/CustomUnits/Readme.txt

     },
 	"NoIdleAnimations": false - restrict idle animation for chassis.
 Can be altered runtime using CUNoMoveAnimation statistic value, boolean
 	"NoMoveAnimations": false - restrict move animation for chassis.
 Can be altered runtime using CUNoRandomIdleAnimations statistic value, boolean
+    "quadVisualInfo":{            - settings for quad visuals
+      "UseQuadVisuals": true,     - if false quad visuals will not be used "FLegsPrefab": "chrPrfMech_kingcrabBase-001",  - prefab for forward legs. for rear legs chassis PrefabIdentifier value is used "BodyLength":7.0,                              - length of the body in meters "FLegsPrefabBase": "kingcrab",                 - used for jumpjets and headlight spawning if model has one "RLegsPrefabBase": "kingcrab",
+      "NotSuppressRenderers":["_left_leg_","_right_leg_"]  - list of front and rear legs model parts which should not be suppressed
+    },
+	Please read "AnimationType": "QuadBody" custom part section to get info on quad body setup

 	"ArmsCountedAsLegs": false - setting this flag true will cause next consequences
 									 1. Side torso crush not lead to attached arm destroy
 									 2. Mech will not die if both legs destroyed.
 It will be destroyed on destruction head, center torso or all four limbs